droyo/go.gl/README.md

 WORK IN PROGRESS - INCOMPLETE

-This is a set of OpenGL bindings meant to be easy to use from Go.
+This is a subset of OpenGL bindings meant to be easy to use from Go.
 They were made by generating bindings using [Christoph Schunk's GoGL2 utility][0] and modifying the output to be easier to use with Go.
 For example, setup functions like BindBuffer and CompileShader,